praneethsonu/AWS-Projects/Project - 6/README.md

 3. 👤 Amazon IAM (Identity Access Management).
 4. ☁️ Amazon VPC (Virtual Private Cloud).
 5. 📏 Security Groups.

-Create a relational database and then visualize my data from by database in the AWS Quicksight.

 # STEP #1